axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

  <p>It is incomprehensible that we don&lsquo;t see that Fiat ownership causes the majority of the harm we face, starting with poverty and excessive wealth.</p>

 <h1>Co-Ownership</h1>
  <p>Co-ownership is the kind of active property (<em>e.g.</em>, a company, not a house) that belongs to all who contributes to it.
-If recognize what youaredoing as a contribution and give you RADs for it, then you are a co-owner.</p>
+If I recognize what you are doing as a contribution, then you are a co-owner.</p>
- <p>There can be other ways to do it, but it has to come from a real contribution because.
-Remember,</p>
+ <p>It has to come from a Radical Investment because,</p>
   <ul>
     <li>There are no bosses to kiss up to</li>
     <li>Capital does not constitute a contribution.</li>
-    <li>If the RADs given do not makes sense to yoiu, yu have the and responsibility to ask.</li>
+    <li>If the RADs given do not makes sense to you, yu have the responsibility to have the people involved explained to you.</li>
   </ul>

-<h1>Co-Ownership?</h1>
  <p>Many questions came up with co-ownership and we worked out many of them.
-I say most of them because we have our blind spots, too, but others will bring up other shortcomings up later.
-Many will have to be worked out over time.</p>
+I say <em>most of them</em> because we have blind spots, too; others will bring up shortcomings up later and many will have to be worked out over time.</p>
- <p>Just be sure not to fall back on Fiat.</p>

 <h1>Co-Management, &amp; Co-Ownership</h1>
- <p>Co-management has gone by &ldquo;<em>self-management</em>&rdquo; except a business has no self.
-So, we changed the name to co-management, because people, self included, can work without a boss.</p>
+ <p>Co-management has gone by the name &ldquo;<em>self-management</em>&rdquo;.
+Except a business has no self.
+So, we changed the name to co-management, because people have a self and can work without a boss.</p>
  <p>Note that co-management is not a flat organization or a patriarchy, or even a co-op.</p>

 <h1>Capital or Contribution</h1>